-Following the release of the Haining Farm Concept Plan by DELWP and Parks Victoria in September 2017, implementation to transform this dairy farm into a public park, with habitat for endangered native species, has commenced.
-Earthworks, revegetation and bushfire mitigation works are all underway.
+Following the release of the Haining Farm Concept Plan by DELWP and Parks Victoria in September 2017, implementation to transform this dairy farm into a public park, with habitat for endangered native species, is well underway.
+Earthworks, revegetation and bushfire mitigation works are all making good progress.

 The planning for the wider area of the Yellingbo Conservation Area is available here.